 The Group's revenue is not significantly impacted by seasonal or cyclical events.
-The potential risk of the loss of any key customer is limited as, typically, no single customer accounts for more than 10% of annual turnover.
+The potential risk of the loss of any key customer is limited as no single customer accounts for more than 10% of annual revenue (2023: none).

 Performance obligations